Forcing axioms and coronas of $C^*$-algebras: Preliminaries

-A family $\SF\subseteq\SP(\NN)$ of infinite sets is \emph{almost disjoint} (a.d.) if for every distinct $A, B\in\SF$ we have that $A\cap B$ is finite.
-An a.d. family is \emph{treelike} if there is a bijection $f \colon \NN\to 2^{<\omega}$ such that for every $A\in\SF$, $f[A]$ is a branch through $2^\omega$, i.e., a pairwise comparable subset of $2^{<\omega}$.
-An ideal $\SI\subseteq\SP(\NN)$ is \emph{ccc/Fin} if $\SI$ meets every uncountable, a.d. family $\SF\subseteq\SP(\NN)$.
-Proposition~\ref{prop:talagrand} implies the following, which characterizes the ideal of finite sets as minimal, with respect to the Rudin-Blass ordering, among all ideals with the Baire Property.
-(We will not need the Rudin-Blass ordering in our work.)
+A family $\SF\subseteq\SP(\NN)$ of infinite sets is \emph{almost disjoint} if for every distinct $A, B\in\SF$ we have that $A\cap B$ is finite.
+An almost disjoint family is \emph{treelike} if there is a bijection $f \colon \NN\to 2^{<\omega}$ such that for every $A\in\SF$, $f[A]$ is a branch through $2^\omega$, i.e., a pairwise comparable subset of $2^{<\omega}$.
+An ideal $\CI\subseteq\SP(\NN)$ is \emph{ccc/Fin} if $\CI$ meets every uncountable, almost disjoint family $\SF\subseteq\SP(\NN)$.
+An easy argument shows that if $\CJ$ satisfies condition~3 of Proposition~\ref{prop:JT2}, then there is an almost disjoint family of size continuum which is disjoint from $\CJ$.
+(The same is true if $\CJ$ does not contain the finite sets).
+Thus, every ccc/Fin ideal is nonmeager.

-\begin{proposition}[{{\cite{Jalali-Naini, Talagrand.Compacts}}}] Let $\SJ\subseteq\SP(\NN)$ be an ideal containing the finite sets.
-Then the following are equivalent. \begin{enumerate} \item $\SJ$ has the Baire Property. \item $\SJ$ is meager. \item There is a partition $\NN = \bigcup\set{E_n}{n\in\NN}$, where each $E_n$ is a finite set, such that for any infinite set $L$, $\bigcup\set{E_n}{n\in L}$ is not in $\SJ$. \end{enumerate} \end{proposition} An easy argument shows that if $\SJ$ satisfies the last of the above equivalent statements, then there is an a.d. family of size continuum which is disjoint from $\SJ$, and the same is true if $\SJ$ does not contain the finite sets.
-Thus every ccc/Fin ideal is nonmeager.